01 August 1997

 Glacier National Park

-July 1997 -- Glacier National Park is located in northwestern Montana on the US-Canadian border.
-I didn't get to see Glacier National Park when I was in graduate school in Montana (1987-1988), so it was on my bucket list when Sam and I drove cross country in 1997.
+Glacier National Park was one of the high points of my 1997 cross-country trip with my dog Sam.
+It is a national park located in northwestern Montana on the US-Canadian border.
+I didn't go to Glacier when I was in graduate school in Montana (1987-1988), so it was still on my bucket list.
 It was worth the wait.

 Welcome to Glacier National Park